AshleyMcGee/operation-dreamland/README.md

 Here is the current status:

   * The front-end form is only searchable by date at the moment.
-  * The form on the "Report Sighting" page is not set up yet.
+  * The form on the "Report Sighting" page is not connected to anything.
   * So far, the page is only good for full size medium and large desktop or laptop screens.
-  * The site is currently hosted a github page.
+  * The site is currently hosted on a github page.
   * I was so confident in the success of the site, I bought the domain name for www.operationdreamland.com

 However...

 ### I Want to Believe: The Future of Operation Dreamland

-Though it seemed this project would mearly be searchable array of JSONs,it soon became clear that in order to account for additional sightings, a front-end collection of objects would not be sustainable.
+Though it seemed this project would mearly be a searchable array of JSONs, it soon became clear that in order to account for additional sightings, a front-end collection of objects would not be sustainable.
 The database would need to be moved to the back end.
 Also, the position of the fields need to be switched to be more sensical to users.

 ![front-end2](https://github.com/AshleyMcGee/operation-dreamland/blob/master/front-end2.png "A form for updating the database with new sightings")